Breast Cancer – Past and Present

 What makes each of these patient characteristics a risk factor for psychosocial distress after breast cancer?

-- For younger women Breast Cancer causes more psychosocial distress because they don’t expect it to happen.
-Also it may affect their relationship with their partner and their motherhood or future motherhood.
+• For younger women Breast Cancer causes more psychosocial distress because they dont expect it to happen.
+Also, it may affect their relationship with their partner and their motherhood or future motherhood.

-- Social support for women with breast cancer includes instrumental support, such as transportation to appointments, preparation of meals, and help with activities of daily living, as well as emotional support, meaning the availability of someone to share one’s fears, feelings, and concerns.
+• Social support for women with breast cancer includes instrumental support, such as transportation to appointments, preparation of meals, and help with activities of daily living, as well as emotional support, meaning the availability of someone to share one's fears, feelings, and concerns.
 Inadequate levels of either of these two forms of social support can increase the likelihood of psychosocial distress.

 Conclusion

 In studies that have examined quality of life and depression after breast cancer, most patients and survivors demonstrate high levels of functioning in the early and later years after primary treatment, for those who remain disease-free.
-Even for women with a recurrence of breast cancer, psychological well-Âbeing is often maintained.
+Even for women with a recurrence of breast cancer, psychological well-being is often maintained.

 Fortunately, most women manage their psychosocial distress relatively well, using personally available support systems (spouse, family, friends, clergy) as well as some professional resources that are accessible within many clinical settings (nurses, social workers, community resources, and support groups).
 However, women uniformly report that they appreciate the attention and support from their health-care team, and referral to appropriate resources as necessary.
-Most women will not anticipate the common side effects and complications of breast cancer treatment, so that professional guidance and more intensive support as appropriate will be of great help for them.
+Most women will not anticipate the common side effects and complications of breast cancer treatment so professional guidance and more intensive support as appropriate will be of great help to them.